Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Here is an interesting pair of prescription goggles.

-You do need to put them on your eyes in order to see whether they will fit, so if the manufacturer seals them for you in a way that you have to destroy the case to try them, they are probably of bad quality.
+You need to put them on your eyes in order to see whether they will fit, so if the manufacturer seals them for you in a way that you have to destroy the case to try them, they are probably of bad quality.

 Good old Swedish goggles